-Courses Required for the Major: Units

-MATH 150, Calculus with Analytic Geometry I 5

-MATH 151, Calculus with Analytic Geometry II 4
+Courses Required for the Major: MATH 150, Calculus with Analytic Geometry I......5 MATH 151, Calculus with Analytic Geometry II4 PHYS 195, Mechanics.....5 PHYS 196, Electricity and Magnetism5 Total Units = 19

-PHYS 195, Mechanics 5

-PHYS 196.
-Electricity and Magnetism

-General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 67:
+General Education: In addition to the courses listed above, students must complete one of the general education options listed on 73:

-- The IGETC pattern (page 89) is accepted by all CSU campuses and most UC campuses and majors.
-It is also accepted by some private/independent or out of state universities.

-- The CSU GE pattern (page 97) is accepted by all CSU campuses and some private/independent or out of state universities.
-It is not accepted by the UC system.

-- The San Diego Community College District

-General Education pattern (page 71) may be

-appropriate for students transferring to a

-private/independent or out of state university or

-to a high-unit major.
-Students selecting this

-option should meet with a counselor to

-determine the appropriate General Education

-courses for their individual transfer goals.
+- The IGETC pattern (95) is accepted by all CSU campuses and most UC campuses and majors.
+It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (104) is accepted by all CSU campuses and some private/independent or out of state universities.
+It is not accepted by the UC system. - The San Diego Community College District General Education pattern (77) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
+Students selecting this option should meet with a counselor to determine the appropriate General Education courses for their individual transfer goals.